alexolivas/atlas-api/README.md

 # Atlas
-The Atlas API is an internal REST based project management service.
+The Atlas API is an internal project management service for my personal and 8BitGhost projects.
+Most of the endpoints are private but it does expose a small public API which is consumed by my portfolio website.
 It uses HTTP methods and a RESTful endpoint structure.
 The API authorization framework is OAuth.
+The current API version is beta.

 Visit the [api docs](http://django-rest-starter.herokuapp.com/)